maximilianh/multiSub/README.md

 With the token TEST-EA76875B00C3, data will never be processed or released.
 Rejected sequences with GISAID upload errors are written to mySub/gisaidFail.txt.

+Note this page with how to deal with rejections: https://github.com/czbiohub/covidtracker_notes/tree/main/submission_to_public_repo

 ## Unusual cases